opengauss-mirror/docs/content/en/docs/Toolreference/gs_expansion.md

 Successfully started cluster.
 Successfully installed application.
 end deploy..
+90.90.44.171 install success.

-Successfully install database on node ['90.90.44.165']
+Finish to install database on all nodes.
 Database on standby nodes installed finished.

+Checking gaussdb and gs_om version.
+End to check gaussdb and gs_om version.

-Start to establish the primary-standby relationship.
+Start to establish the relationship.

-Success to expansion standby nodes.
+Start to build standby 90.90.44.171.
+Build standby 90.90.44.171 success.
+Start to generate and send cluster static file.
+End to generate and send cluster static file.

+Expansion results:
+90.90.44.171:   Success
+Expansion Finish.
 ```

 ## Helpful Links<a name="section81692446111"></a>